 Important sites for Eastern Great Bustards.
 Researchers and conservation organizations were asked to identify the most important sites for Great Bustard conservation in their region, particularly breeding sites, overwintering sites and migratory stopovers used over multiple years.
-Note: Because of concern about poaching of Great Bustards, precise location data (town name, latitude & longitude) have been removed from the public version of this document.

 Specific site information will be provided to government actors, and to researchers and conservation actors upon request on a case-by-case basis.